 Meet Our Faculty

-Dr. Jennifer T. Johnson-Cooper, who is interested in Chinese language and culture from its inception 4000 years ago to last week, is Assistant Professor of Chinese
+Dr. Jennifer T. Johnson-Cooper, who is interested in Chinese language and culture from 4000 years ago to last week, is Associate Professor of Chinese.

 Dr. Mindy Landeck, Assistant Professor of East Asian Studies, can tell you why Japanese warriors gave pretty names to their tea bowls and Chinese emperors gladly drank liquid mercury.